staranto/zxcv/readme.md

     t.hostname=app.terraform.io  # The hostname of your TFC/TFE server.
     t.organization=myorg         # The default TFC/TFE org to use.
     ```
+  Pick whatever directory you like.
+By convention, on Linux/Mac it would be in `${HOME}/.config/zxcv`, but it can be anywhere.
+This directory will become the value if `$ZXCV_CFGDIR` below.

 * Make sure you have a TFC/TFE API token set locally.
 IOW... do a `terraform login`.
 The token will be stored in `${HOME}/.terraformrc` (older Terraform versions) or `${HOME}/.terraform.d/credentials.tfrc.json` (newer Terraform versions).
 It doesn't matter at all which file is used.
 We'll always first use the latter, even if an older Terraform CLI is being used.
-  * Note that there's a potential chicken-n-egg situation here.
-You can't do a `terraform login` unless the CLI is first installed, which might not be the case.
+  * :bangbang: Note that there's a potential chicken-n-egg situation here.
+You can't do a `terraform login` unless a proper CLI is first installed, which might not be the case.
 If you don't yet have it installed, you can login to TFC/TFE and go to `User Settings / Tokens / Create API Token` and then create a `${HOME}/.terraform.d/credentials.tfrc.json` file with this content --

     ```
     {